| INTERNATIONAL TRADE AND BUSINESS | |||||

 | Program Outcomes | Level of Contribution | |

-| 4) | To be able to comprehend the necessity of international competition and the unique business practices of different countries. | |
+| 3) | Explains the necessity of international competition and compares business practices specific to different countries and markets. | |

 | Semester Requirements | Number of Activities | Level of Contribution |